blackboxprogramming/blackroad-prism-console/README-OPS.md

 Reference the manifests whenever DNS, workflow, or Terraform parameters change so automation and runbooks stay aligned.

+Infrastructure pushes now run through the codified policy gate in `runbooks/examples/infra_release_policy.yaml`.
+The runbook checks that the Change Advisory Board workflow has approved the change, triggers the `.github/workflows/blackroad-deploy.yml` release, and falls back to `infra_release_rollback` so `scripts/rollback.sh` is exercised when health checks fail.
+Keep both runbooks handy during CAB reviews.

 ## Deployment workflows

 ### Preview (per PR)